 Unless otherwise specified, tours will remain as scheduled.
 Please dress appropriately to accommodate the weather conditions.

 What if I cannot make it to my scheduled campus tour?

 If you cannot make it to or are running a little late for your scheduled campus tour, please contact the Office of Admissions as soon as possible at 302.857.6347, 302.857.6351 or email campustours [at] desu.edu.
+You may also cancel your visit through your reservation confirmation email.
 Excessive tardiness of more than 15 minutes can result in forfeiting the tour.